Bayesian modelling and computation utilising directed cycles in multiple network data: Proposed Bayesian inference framework for the SNF model using Importance Sampling

 \subsection{Formulation of IS step for the SNF model}

 The normalising constant of the SNF model has the following form,

 this involves computing a sum over the space of $n$-node graphs, $\{\mathcal{G}_{|n|}\}$.
-Clearly when $n$ is modest computing this sum exactly becomes impractical.
-Instead, using ideas from Importance Sampling (\cite{robert2013monte}) we can rewrite the sum as
+Even for modest $n$, this sum is impractical to compute.
+Instead, using ideas from Importance Sampling \citep{robert2013monte} we can rewrite the sum as

 which can then be approximated by drawing a sample of networks $\mathcal{G}_{1},\ldots,\mathcal{G}_{K}$ from an Importance Sampling (IS) proposal density $g$ and calculating,